 R—The Promise focuses on Internet’s birth and infancy.

 G—The Collapse narrates Internet’s conflicted present moment of adolescence.

 B—The return speculates on what the Internet will look like as it become an adult.

 These books conceptualise the Internet as a living organism and tell a story of its past, present, and future and are divided in twelve thematic chapters.

-This book departs from the idea of the Internet is a living organism in constant evolution, and based on thus assumption, how can position it in time and space?
+This book departs from the idea that the Internet is a living organism in constant evolution, and based on that assumption, how can position itself in time and space?
 Furthermore, how can we conceptualise its past, present and future?
 Could I map and analyse what the Internet once was, what it is, and what it could become?